 Parents may want to research kid-friendly social networking sites and reserve access to Facebook for a time when their children are old enough to use it safely.
 In many ways, Facebook serves as a microcosm for the Web in general.
 With education, guidance and communication, Facebook can be a safe and fun way to stay in touch with friends.
 But without those elements, kids could run into trouble.

-For more on Facebook and other social networking sites, follow the links on the next page.
+For more on Facebook and other social networking sites, follow the links below.

 - Facebook.
 "Facebook Safety."
 (Feb.
 18, 2010) http://www.facebook.com/help/?safety

 - Facebook.
 "Statement of Rights and Responsibilities."
 (Feb.
 18, 2010) http://www.facebook.com/terms.php